-However, we do publish anthologies of short stories from single authors that comprise a collection or are otherwise built around a central theme or concept.
-For an example, please see Curiously Twisted Tales, which is a single-author anthology of short stories and short fiction, respectively.
-The stories have a strong central theme that makes them more than simply a collection of short fiction by a single author, making them more akin to a novel than a simple anthology.
+However, we do publish anthologies (or collections) of short stories from single authors that comprise a collection or are otherwise built around a central theme or concept.
+For an example, please see Curiously Twisted Tales, which is a single-author anthology of short stories.
+The stories have a strong central theme that makes the collection more akin to a novel.

-The IRS requires publishers to issue 1099s each year to anyone earning $10 or more in royalties, which must be issued before January 31st of each calendar year.
-Therefore, Barking Rain Press will issue 1099s to every author who earns more than $10 in royalties in any calendar year.
+The IRS requires publishers to produce 1099s each year to anyone earning $10 or more in royalties, which must be issued before January 31st of each calendar year.
+Therefore, Barking Rain Press does issue 1099s to every author who earns more than $10 in royalties in any calendar year.